-This situation formed the backcloth for the EU’s decision a couple of years ago to launch a series of projects to make it simpler for industry to develop new equipment in this field.
-One of these projects was called Mpower, and its aim was to create a computer platform that could be used for various purposes and meet a wide range of needs among its target group.
+This situation formed the backdrop for the EU’s decision two years ago to launch a series of projects to make it simpler for industry to develop new equipment in this field.
+One of these projects was called Mpower, which had the goal to create a computer platform that could be used for various purposes and meet a wide range of needs among its target group.

 “This is also a system for sharing information”, explains project manager Marius Mikalsen.
-The families of these patients are often anxious about how it is going with their parents, and this allows both them and the home help to enter messages that will be automatically displayed by the system.
+The families of these patients are often anxious about how their parents are getting on, and this allows both them and the home help to enter messages that will be automatically displayed by the system.
 On the screen, for example, the elderly person might find “Remember to drink some water”, or “Take the number 52 bus”.
-Or current messages such as “The home help will be coming at nine o’clock this morning to give you a shower”.
+Or current messages such as “The home help will be coming at nine o’clock this morning to give you a shower.”

 Another useful feature is that family members can also access the system to check whether the elderly person’s appointments have been kept.
 Has she been to the doctor?
 Has he remembered to go to the day-care unit today?

-“SINTEF has been project manager here, and it is nice to think that what we are now testing in Norway was develop by the University of Cyprus in collaboration with two Spanish companies, and that it runs on a server in Austria,” says Mikalsen.
+“SINTEF has been project manager here, and it is nice to think that what we are now testing in Norway was developed by the University of Cyprus in collaboration with two Spanish companies, and that it runs on a server in Austria”, says Mikalsen.

-Since last summer, a handful of elderly people have been trialling the system in Trondheim and Grimstad.
+Since last summer, a handful of elderly people have been trying the system in Trondheim and Grimstad.
 Meanwhile, a variant of the system is being tested in a nursing home near Krakow in Poland.
-This version uses sensors and GPS to offer smart solutions both in the house and outdoors to sound the alarm if and elderly person is moving around in an unsafe area.
+This version uses sensors and GPS to offer smart solutions both in the house and outdoors to sound the alarm if an elderly person is moving around in an unsafe area.

-Mpower will come to an end in June this year.
-SINTEF will try to prolong the project in collaboration with Trondheim’s local authorities.
+Mpower ended in June 2009.
+SINTEF is trying to extend the project in collaboration with the local authorities in Trondheim.